Skip to main content

 The Truffle Farm harvests in both summer and winter, and runs truffle-hunting tours from December through to September.
 In the cooler months, Anna treats guests to an authentic experience that closely mirrors her own life on the farm.

-On a group truffle hunt and brunch tour, you’ll forage and hunt for truffles among the farm’s frosty groves of trees.
-Post-foraging sesh, relax with a cup of billy tea and watch on as your morning’s work is transformed into a delicious truffle-infused breakfast.
+On an afternoon truffle hunt with the dogs, you’ll forage and hunt for truffles among the farm’s frosty groves of trees.
+Post-foraging sesh, relax by a firepit and watch on as your work is transformed into molten handmade truffle s’mores, paired with elegant Tasmanian wine.

 Growing truffles is no easy feat.
 These enigmatic fungi develop beneath trees inoculated with truffle spores and the conditions need to be just right.
 It takes years for a tree to produce truffles – and there are no guarantees.